WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 Alpine.
 Tundra.
 Summer.

-Colorado Trail near Stony Pass, July 21, 2011.
+Above and left: Colorado Trail near Stony Pass, July 21, 2011 and July 26, 2017.

 Physaria scrotiformis sprawls along the ground for 3-5 inches and grows to only a few inches tall.
-It grows only in the high alpine of the Weminuche Wilderness and appears within a few days of snow melt.
+It grows only in the high alpine of the Weminuche Wilderness near Durango and Silverton and appears within a few days of snow melt, but flowers for many weeks after that.
 Flower peduncles typically are spread along the ground, usually in the direction of the melted snow-waters running downhill.
-Compare this Physaria with the other Physarias shown on this web site and you will see a number of similarities: flowers are numerous and bright yellow; peduncles are red and have numerous silvery forked hairs (see Physaria acutifolia); and seed pods are inflated.

 Range map © John Kartesz,